 Variation in AOD treatment delivery settings

-Some types of treatment provided to AOD clients require specific settings.
-For example, withdrawal (detox) and rehabilitation treatment service types are mostly provided in residential settings whereas counselling, and support and case management can be provided in most settings.
+Some types of AOD treatment provided to clients require specific settings.
+For example, withdrawal (detox) and rehabilitation treatment service types are mostly provided in residential settings, whereas counselling and support and case management can be provided in most settings.

 The line graph shows that non-residential treatment settings remained the most common delivery setting between July–September 2018 and April–June 2021.
 Episodes provided in non-residential treatment settings fluctuated over the period, decreasing from 38,883 episodes in January–March 2020 (pre-COVID) to 37,072 in April–June 2020 (Wave 1).
-Episodes then increased to 40,857 in July–September 2020 (Wave 2) but then decreased to 39,646 in April–June 2021 (Wave 3).
+Episodes then increased to 40,857 in July–September 2020 (Wave 2) but then decreased to 39,646 in April–June 2021 (Wave 3) and 39,296 in Oct-Dec 2021 (Wave 4).
 A filter allows the user to view data for Australia or by state/territory.

 • for Residential treatment settings: